 The delivery model

-Every offering brief includes a delivery model — what AI does, what your people do, and what the client sees.
+Every offering brief includes a delivery model: what AI does, what your people do, and what the client sees.

 The delivery model specifies the division of labor between AI and human expertise at each stage.
 Where does AI handle the research, the analysis, the data processing, the drafting?
-Where do your senior people apply judgment, build the client relationship, and make the decisions that AI cannot?
+Where do your senior people apply judgment, build the client relationship, and make the decisions that AI can't?

 Pricing that captures value

-An offering brief includes a pricing structure — fixed-fee, retainer, value-based, subscription, or a hybrid — designed around the value the client receives, not the time your team spends.
+An offering brief includes a pricing structure (fixed-fee, retainer, value-based, subscription, or a hybrid) designed around the value the client receives, not the time your team spends.
 The pricing is specific: a number, or a narrow range with clear criteria for where in the range a given client falls.

 It also includes the commercial logic behind the price.
 Why this number?
 What is the client's alternative?
 What value are they receiving relative to what they pay?
 A managing partner needs to defend the price to partners internally and to clients externally.
 The pricing rationale gives them the language to do that.